 Connecting individuals' accounts

-With the account connection enabled, when Workable users try to email or schedule with a candidate for the first time, they’ll be prompted to authenticate their own 365 accounts.
+With the account connection enabled, when Workable users (all permissions except Reviewers) try to email or schedule with a candidate for the first time, they’ll be prompted to authenticate their own 365 accounts.
 Each user must complete this process to use emails and events and this is a one-time process.

 They'll simply need to click the button that appears, sign in to Microsoft 365 and confirm the authentication.